hangingman/OpenNMT-py/scripts/README.md

 It will also run the `preprocess.py` OpenNMT-py script to create the train and validation data files.

-Note: you need to adjust the DATA and ALIGNER paths in this script.
+Note 1: you need to adjust the DATA and ALIGNER paths in this script.

+Note 2: you also need to adjust the PATH_FAST_ALIGN in the script `force_align.py`.

 3. For training new models with different configurations, run the following scripts: